codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 The `moving_nii`-brain is not as accurately aligned with the crosshairs as the `static_nii`-brain.
-Let's fix that by registering `moving_nii` to `static_nii`!
+We will fix that by registering `moving_nii` to `static_nii`!

-First, we have to convert these .nii-files (called "Nifti") into PyTorch tensors.
+Therefore, we have to firstly convert these .nii-files (called "Nifti") into PyTorch tensors.

 {%highlight python%}
 # Get numpy arrays out of niftis